Doug Herring Jr.

-Douglas "Doug" Herring Jr. (born September 29, 1987) is an American-born naturalised Syrian professional basketball player for Gezira.
+Douglas Herring Jr. (born September 29, 1987) is an American-born naturalised Syrian professional basketball player for the Venados de Mazatlán of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He played college basketball for Utica College.

 Collegiate career

 Herring attended Utica College, where he competed at the NCAA Division III level with the Pioneers for four seasons.
 On December 12, 2005, he was named Empire 8 (E8) Rookie of the Week, after averaging 13.7 points, 4.7 assists, and 3.0 rebounds and helping his team win three consecutive games.
 As a junior, he was a nominee for the Bob Cousy Award.
 In his senior year, Herring led the Pioneers to the semifinals of the E8 tournament and garnered all-league honors.
 Herring completed his career with Utica as its all-time assists leader, with 451, and second-best scorer, with 1,587 points.